 Corleone’s small anti-Mafia museum recounts the terrifying history of Sicily’s Cosa Nostra crime syndicate, focusing on the brave efforts of the anti-Mafia campaigners and judges who spoke out against organized crime rather than succumbing to the Mafia-promoted culture of omertà (silence).

 32. Sadly, it’s a poor region.

 Economically, Sicily is one of the poorest regions in Italy.
 The official unemployment rate is twice that of the national average, hovering around 20%.

-Do you have any interesting or fun facts about Sicily that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Sicily?
+Share them in the comments below!